tm-craggs/city-notes/Year 1/Computer Fundementals/2 - Number Systems.md

 **Arithmetic in 2's compliment**

 - Binary addition in two's compliment follows largely the same method as regular binary addition.
 Two's compliment naturally handles positive and negative numbers.
-- If there is no carry out from the sign bit (MSB), the result is positive.
+- If there is no carry out from the sign bit (MSB), the result is positive so write 0.
-- If
+- If there is a carry out from the MSB, the result is negative, so write 1.

 Example:
 - Using two's compliment, find the sum of 23 and -9